dice-group/contrastive_explanations/README.md

 # README: contrastive_explanations with Pellet Reasoner
 ## Overview
-This program uses abduction reasoning with OWL ontologies to explain why an individual satisfies a query and identifies missing axioms needed for another individual to satisfy the same query.
-The process leverages the **Pellet reasoner** for ontology reasoning and explanation generation.
+This program uses contrastive reasoning with OWL ontologies.
+Its aim is to explain why an individual belongs to a class and another does not.
+The goal is achieved by identifying missing axioms needed for the latter individual to satisfy the same query.
+The process leverages the Pellet reasoner for ontology reasoning and explanation generation.

 ## Features
 1. **Ontology Loading:** Reads an OWL ontology file for reasoning.